DanielStoi/short-projects/README.md

 ### functions
 word_processing_to_create_function and circuit_simulator take in a specific format of information(strs, and nested lists +ints and strs respectively) and processes them to the proper corresponding function.
 Program can then be run with different inputs, either being different numerical values for the variables or a different combination of 1's and 0's as boolean values, both of which generate a corresponding answer in each program.

+### tic tac toe
+* can change how much consecutive X's or O's to win
+* can change board size
+* no proper UI, instead text based